PaladinDigital/wowstats/readme.md

 Assuming knowledge of Laravel follow the below steps.

-- Upload the application to your server.
+- Clone the application to your server.
+- Copy .env.example to .env and configure your database connection.
 - Generate a new app key <code>php artisan key:generate</code>.
 - Run the migrations <code>php artisan migrate</code>
+- Seed the database <code>php artisan db:seed</code>

 ### Set your guild name
 - Edit <code>config/wow.php</code>